dburles/meteor-collection-helpers/README.md

 ## Usage

-It's recommended to set up helpers on both the server and client, that's generally anywhere outside of the client and server directories.
+It's recommended to set up helpers to run on both server and client.
 This way your helpers can be accessed both server side and client side.

 Some simple helpers: